eberban/eberban/books/refgram/src/from_scratch/core_to_complete/maps.md

 _ka_ is thus _ke_ with:
 - Key _zai ti_ removed
-- Key _zai te_ inserted with some atom as value
+- Key _zai te_ inserted with some atom as its value
 - Key _zai ta_ transformed such that the old value is a subset of the new value

 Since we use maps for context it is fairly common to evaluate a proposition with a modified context.
-We can make a predicate make that easier.
+We can make a predicate that makes this easier.

 <spoiler>